Julie Johnston - President

 Julie has been a patron of the dance arts for more than 20 years, supporting both of her daughters as they studied and performed as soloists for the Jill Landrith School of Dance and Ballet Wichita.
 Julie has previously served on the Wichita Children's Theatre and Ballet Wichita boards and volunteered her time on the Ballet Wichita Dance Council.
 She has also previously volunteered at Cow Town.

 Julie looks forward to assisting this great organization in moving the art of dance forward in the Wichita community.

 Allie Cornett - Vice president

 Born and raised in Wichita, Allie was introduced to ballet at an early age, which began and cultivated a life-long passion for dance.
 She studied ballet under the direction of local instructors Marjorie Kelley, Nancy Hervey, and Jill Landrith; and she performed various roles in 8 productions of the Nutcracker, as well as spring productions of Ballet Wichita, including Romeo and Juliet and Les Sylphides.
 She earned a bachelor's degree in Integrated Marketing Communications at Wichita State University, where she competed in Track and Field, and has worked in several different Marketing and Communications roles in the area since graduation.
-Currently, she is the Email Marketing Manager for Sheplers.com.
+Currently, she works in the eCommerce department for Boot Barn.